 Tailored Lending is a loan/line of credit product offered by Morgan Stanley Private Bank, National Association, an affiliate of Morgan Stanley Smith Barney LLC.
 A Tailored Lending credit facility may be a committed or demand loan/line of credit.
 All Tailored Lending loans/lines of credit are subject to the underwriting standards and independent approval of Morgan Stanley Private Bank, National Association.
 Tailored Lending loans/lines of credit may not be available in all locations.
 Rates, terms, and programs are subject to change without notice.
 Other restrictions may apply.
 The information contained herein should not be construed as a commitment to lend.
 Morgan Stanley Private Bank, National Association is a Member FDIC that is primarily regulated by the Office of the Comptroller of the Currency.
-The proceeds from a Tailored Lending loan/line of credit (including draws and other advances) generally may not be used to purchase, trade, or carry margin stock; repay margin debt that was used to purchase, trade, or carry margin stock; and cannot be deposited into a Morgan Stanley Smith Barney LLC or other brokerage account.

-© 2024.
-Morgan Stanley Smith Barney LLC; Member SIPC.
+© 2023.
+Morgan Stanley Private Wealth Management, a division of Morgan Stanley Smith Barney LLC; Member SIPC.